kn9ts/frodo/README.md

 ## Controllers
-From the above example you can observe that **Frodo** can also accept controllers instead of the usual callback function passed.
-The controller used above route mapping would look as follows, should be:
+From the above example you can observe that **Frodo** can also accept `controllers` instead of the usual callback function passed.
+The controller used above route mapping would look as follows, placed in the `controllers` folder, the file name does not matter but the package name matters.
+It then should embed `Frodo.Controller` struct so as to inherit controller functionality.

+Example of `controller.Home{}` used above would be:

 ```go
 package controller